paulemms/paulemms.github.io/README.md

 central banking, IT and academia.

 My open source project work can be found in my
 [github repository](https://github.com/paulemms).
-The links below show some of the notebooks that I have built as part of this work.
+The links below show some notebooks that apply the code to particular problems.

 # Jupyter Notebooks

-Github can view Jupyter Notebooks directly from the git source repository.

 * [Easy21](https://github.com/paulemms/Easy21Silver/blob/master/Easy21.ipynb) demonstrates my implementation of
 the assignment on the Reinforcement Learning course at UCL given by David Silver.
 More information on the